nicksp/fe-codestyle/html.md

   <!-- Recommended -->
   <p>Yes please.</p>
   ```
 - **Use UTF-8 (without BOM).** Make sure your editor uses UTF-8 as character encoding, without a byte order mark.
 Specify the encoding in HTML templates and documents via `<meta charset="utf-8">`.
-Do not specify the encoding of style sheets as these assume UTF-8.
 - **Omit the protocol from embedded resources.** Omit the protocol portion (http:, https:) from URLs pointing to images and other media files, style sheets, and scripts.

   ```html